metomi/rose/sphinx/tutorial/rose/furthertopics/polling.rst

 Save your changes and install and run the suite using :ref:`cylc install <Install-Workflow>` and :ref:`cylc play <WorkflowStartUp>`::

-   cylc install polling
+   cylc validate .
-   cylc validate polling
+   cylc install
    cylc play polling

 The suite should now run.